derriqk/derriqk.github.io/projects/languagemodel.md

 ---
 layout: project
 type: project
-image: img/planefly.png
+image: img/modelbrain.jpg
 title: "Basic Language Model in Java"
 date: 2023
 published: true
 labels:
   - Java
-summary: "This is a flight superclass that holds information such as flight number, destination and origin.
-THis class has three subclasses that all extend this superclass.
-It is the passengerflight, militaryflight, and cargoflight"
+summary: "This uses multiple class files to build a program.
+This program holds individual words in a linked list.
+Each word on the linked list has its own linked list of words that follow it and the amount of that word.
+By using the list and the frequency, it uses Math.random() based on the frequency to generate text."
 ---

 <hr>

 <pre>

   This project was done for my intro to programming class in my freshman year.
 The purpose of this project was to apply most of what I learned from the course into a program.
 This was a solo project so only contributors were me.
 The project essentially creates an array list of type
   Flight and is populated by the subclasses.
 Then, read a text file and compare the populated array with the information on the file.
 Print